 - I. Close to the start ("Safety Start")

-- 2. Close to the 500m mark ("Safety Middle")
+- 2. Close to the midpoint of the course being rowed ("Safety Middle")

 - 3. Close to the finish ("Safety Finish")

 All first aiders, marshals and safety boats must be in position before crews boat in advance of any racing.
 Approval to go afloat and for racing to commence will be given by Race Control.